Splyth/slack_bot/README.md

 # Environment Variables

-  BING_SUBSCRIPTION_KEY: The Subscription Key from the Azure Account to use

-  BING_CUSTOM_SEARCH_KEY: The Custom Search Key to use (Create in Azure under Bing Custom image search)

   BOT_TOKEN is the slack apps token more info is [here:](https://api.slack.com/bot-users)

   GOOGLE_CUSTOM_SEARCH_KEY: Once you've enabled you Custom Search API check there it's the: Search Engine ID